Last Updated on June 10, 2022

 - No demolition is required

-- Requires less time and hassle than total kitchen remodel (and can typically be completed within one week)
+- Requires less time and hassle than a total kitchen remodel (and can typically be completed within one week)

 - Moisture, heat, scratch and impact-resistant